-This year’s Champagne Ball will be attended by over 1,400 guests and it will be filled with all the elements that have made it such a success: great entertainment, plenty of space to dance, 17 bars to get you back on those dance floors quickly, enough food to fill you up (but not enough to slow you down) photo booths and photographers to catch you dressed in your best and a midnight count-down not to be missed.
+This year’s Champagne Ball will be attended by over 1,400 guests and it will be filled with all the elements that have made it such a success: great entertainment, plenty of space to dance, 17 bars with quick bar service, enough food to fill you up (but not enough to slow you down) photo booths and photographers, and a midnight count-down not to be missed.

 If you love party favors, dancing and having fun plan to join us on New Year’s Eve.
 Everyone involved in the party will work very hard to ensure that your New Year’s Eve is not a disappointment.